II. THE PROKARYOTIC CELL: BACTERIA

 2. The teichoic acids probably help make the cell wall stronger (see Fig. 1B).

-3. The surface proteins (see Fig. 1B) in the bacterial peptidoglycan, depending on the strain and species, carry out a variety of activities, including:
+3. The surface proteins (see Fig. 1B) in the bacterial peptidoglycan, depending on the strain and species, carry out a variety of activities.

-- Serving as adhesins (def).
-Adhesins enable the bacterium to adhere intimately to host calls and other surfaces in order to colonize and resist flushing (See Fig. 5 ).
+b.
+Other proteins serve as adhesins (def).
+Adhesins enable the bacterium to adhere intimately to host calls and other surfaces in order to colonize those cells and resist flushing (See Fig. 2 ).

-4. The periplasm contains enzymes for nutrient breakdown.
+4. The periplasm (def) contains enzymes for nutrient breakdown.

 C. Significance of Gram-Positive Cell Wall Components to the Initiation of Body Defenses